OpenVidu Single Node COMMUNITY installation: AWS#

-This section contains the instructions to deploy a production-ready OpenVidu Single Node deployment in AWS.
-Deployed services are the same as the On Premises Single Node Installation but automate the process with AWS CloudFormation.
+This section contains instructions for deploying a production-ready OpenVidu Single Node COMMUNITY deployment on AWS.
+The deployed services are the same as in the On Premises Single Node installation, but the process is automated through AWS CloudFormation.

 First of all, import the template in the AWS CloudFormation console.
 You can click the following button...